davekilian/davekilian.github.com/_posts/2015-08-12-unity-for-devs.markdown

 A Scene is just a hierarchy of GameObjects; each GameObject in the scene can optionally 'own' one or more child GameObjects.
 Unity calls this notion "parenting" a GameObject.
+In the broader industry, this pattern is usually referred to as building a *scene graph*.

 Although GameObjects themselves don't do anything with this hierarchy, Components attached to the GameObjects have the option of applying themselves recursively.
 For example, Unity's Transform component is defined as being relative to the parent GameObject's Transform.
 This means any change to the position, orientation or scale of a parent GameObject implicitly applies to all its child GameObjects recursively.
-When used correctly, this type of recursion can be a powerful tool for simplifying game logic.
+When used correctly, this type of recursion can be a powerful tool for binding entities together, or building big entities out of smaller sub-entities.

-In addition to using the GameObject hierarchy, Components can find other GameObjects in the scene in a couple different ways.
+In addition the hierarchy, Components can find other GameObjects in the scene in a couple different ways.
-As previously mentioned, Component scripts can define GameObject references set up by the user in the editor, allowing the Component to statically refer to other GameObjects in the scene.
+As previously mentioned, Component scripts can define GameObject references set up by the user in the editor, allowing the Component to statically refer to other GameObjects at runtime.
 As time passes, these Components can change the references or pass them on as needed.

 Another way Components can find GameObjects is via tagging.